hoppersroppers/training/Core/1.IntroductionToHacking/7-DefenseAgainstDarkArts/3-Networks.md

 Remember honey tokens?
 Or just malware.
 That calls home real nice.
 There's also a fine line in the middle refered to by some as a "Network Investigative Tool" which is basically just a system profiler that calls home and deletes itself.

 ## What Can Be Done with an IP
-   * Identify general location BUT THAT IS ALL YOU CAN DO WITH AN IP ADDRESS.
+   * Identify general location
    * DDOS their router
-   * Hacking their Router
+   * Hack their Router
    * Court orders to ISPs
    * Threaten to give it to police so they can go get a court order